mikelangelo-project/scotty-workload-csdc/README.md

     - Keyvalue store (A node running Ubuntu 16.04 with 2GB memory)
     - Manager Host (A node running Ubuntu 16.04 with 4GB memory)
     - Client Host (A node running Ubuntu 16.04 with 8GB memory)
-  - All hosts must be access to the internet
+  - All hosts must be access to the Internet

-_**it is possbile to run clinet with lower memory but you have to configure your test propery to avoid craching during the test.**_
+_**it is possible to run client with lower memory but you have to configure your test propery to avoid craching during the test.**_
 ### Running The Test
 In order to conduct a benchmark first you need to setup docker and primary setup.